Glycemic-Aware and Architecture-Agnostic Training Framework for Blood Glucose Forecasting in Type 1 Diabetes: Methodology

 \subsection{Custom Loss Function}

 Glucose values are typically divided into three clinically meaningful regions: hypoglycemia, normal, and hyperglycemia as shown in (\ref{eq:glucose_region_class}).
 Values below the hypoglycemia threshold \(T_{hypo}\) indicate dangerously low glucose levels, while values above the hyperglycemia threshold \(T_{hyper}\) indicate excessively high levels.
 Measurements that fall between these two thresholds are considered within the normal range.
 In practice, \(T_{hypo}\) and \(T_{hyper}\) are often set to 70 mg/dL and 180 mg/dL, respectively, based on guidelines and prior studies \cite{chico2024hybrid, marigliano2024glucose, vettoretti2020advanced}.

 Prediction errors in the critical regions of hypo- and hyperglycemia are particularly dangerous for patients with T1D, as they can lead to missed interventions and serious complications.
 Woldaregay et al.~\cite{woldaregay2019data} highlighted that prior studies rarely account for the uneven clinical impact of such errors.
 To address this gap, we propose penalizing prediction errors more heavily in critical regions than in the normal range.
-Figure~\ref{fig:sample_subject_reading} is an example of CGM readings data that highlights the regions and thresholds.

-we then break down the total error, which represents the cumulative prediction error across all data points, into individual errors within each critical region.
-By applying specific weights to these errors, our approach ensures that the model is more sensitive to inaccuracies where they matter most, enhancing its reliability and effectiveness in managing T1D.
-This total error, which we compute as the summation of individual losses, can be formalized as shown in (\ref{eq}):
+We then break down the total error, which represents the cumulative prediction error across all time steps, into separate components computed within each of the three glucose level regions defined in (\ref{eq:glucose_region_class}).
+Accordingly, the total error is expressed as the aggregation of regional errors corresponding to hypoglycemia, normal, and hyperglycemia.
+By assigning region-specific weights, the formulation places greater emphasis on prediction errors occurring in the critical hypo- and hyperglycemic ranges while maintaining lower sensitivity within the normal region.
+The total error is computed as the weighted summation of these regional errors, as formalized in (\ref{eq}).

 The total error serves as the model’s loss function aggregated over all instances, enabling it to capture and prioritize prediction accuracy within distinct regions.
 If we choose Mean Absolute Error (MAE) as the error term \({Error}_i\), and assign weights \(w_{hypo}\), \(w_{normal}\), and \(w_{hyper}\) to the hypoglycemia, normal, and hyperglycemia regions, respectively, the total error can be calculated as follows: